 I was a certified social studies teacher in New York State.
 I have lived and taught in three nations: Argentina, Costa Rica, and the United States.
 As a result of my experiences I strive to incorporate global, diverse, and interdisciplinary perspectives into my classes.
-I teach Master and doctoral-level courses about curriculum and instruction / teaching, gender, and social studies.
+I teach Master's and doctoral courses about curriculum and instruction, gender, and social studies.
 I also direct the Social Studies Education Program.

 Full academic CV available on Web site.

 For more information about Global Gender Studies go to the home page.

 *Denotes a graduate student co-author or co-presenter.